 Milan has various international schools that teach a range of programmes, including the International Baccalaureate as well as American, British, French and German curricula.
-These schools can be expensive but are a good way to get around language differences.
-Many Italians who can afford it send their kids to international schools as this could expose them to broader future career and educational opportunities.
+These schools can be expensive, but are an excellent way to get around language differences.
+Many Italians who can afford it send their kids to international schools, as this tends to expose them to broader future career and educational opportunities.

 Nurseries in Milan

-Italy has a progressive take on special needs and the rights for citizens in that education must be inclusive.
+In Milan, expats are likely to find services to support children with special educational needs.
+Italy has a progressive take on special needs, and the rights of citizens in that education must be inclusive.
 Students with disabilities are entitled to receive a comprehensive range of services to ensure they still get their full education.
-In Milan, being a big city, expats are likely to find services to support children with disabilities.
 Support for students with special needs can be received across all types of institutions, public, international and private, including Montessori schools.

 Tutors in Milan

-Expat parents in Milan who are looking for their children to get extra one-on-one help with their schoolwork can find tutors with ease.
-There are many platforms, including TutorYou, Apprentus and Preply, that parents can search through to find a tutor for a specific subject or a range of them, for example in the sciences, maths or languages.
-Parents can also look for a tutor by contacting their school directly as older students may be offering tuition.
+Expat parents in Milan looking for their children to get extra one-on-one help with their schoolwork can easily find tutors.
+There are many platforms, including TutorYou, Apprentus and Preply, that parents can search through to find a tutor for a specific subject or a range of them, for example, in the sciences, mathematics or languages.
+Parents can also look for a tutor by contacting their school directly, as older students may be offering tuition services.

 ►Not sure which school is right for your child?
 Read International Schools in Milan for a list of reputable international schools